calad0i/JEDI-linear/README.md

 ### Obtaining the models

-The models shown in the tables in the papers are included in `offline_models.tar.gz`.
+The models shown in the tables in the papers are included in `official_models.tar.gz`.
 You can extract them with:

 ```bash